sourcegraph/handbook/content/departments/engineering/teams/batch-changes/go-to-market/server-side/index.md

 #### How do Cloud customers use executors?

 Executors are provided by default to every cloud customer.
-What that means is thats erver-side batch changes is on by default for all cloud customers.
+What that means is that server-side batch changes is on by default for all cloud customers.

 #### Are there pricing implications for executors?